 Countless doormen and security staff are failing to claim thousands of pounds in compensation for the injuries sustained whilst doing their jobs.
 Few people have heard of the Criminal Injuries Compensation Scheme, which is a government scheme that pays compensation to innocent victims of crime.

-6. You cooperated with the police with their enquiries.
+- You cooperated with the police in their enquiries.

-7. If asked by the police, you helped to bring your attacker to justice.
-No conviction necessary.
+- If asked by the police, you helped to bring your attacker to justice.
+No conviction is necessary.

 – £2,400 for a fractured thumb with a continuing significant disability.

 – £5,500 for significant disfigurement to the face.